I want people to want to go to work and

 So, I quit my job, gave up my apartment in New York, and moved to South America alone.
 I arrived in Buenos Aires and immediately signed up for an intensive Spanish class.
 I volunteered at an NGO.
 I traveled through Chile, Peru, Ecuador, Argentina, and Uruguay.
 I became my best possible self.
 Oh, and the rosacea disappeared.

 I came back home with a greater sense of purpose than I’ve ever felt, and promised to never lose this “best possible self” feeling again.
-I became dedicated to showing up every day of my life with integrity, intent, and love—and to helping other women do the same.
+(Real talk: I definitely lose that feeling from time to time, but the difference now is that I know how to find it again when I’ve gotten off track.)
+I became dedicated to showing up every day of my life with integrity, intent, and love- with a large dose of humor—and to helping other women do the same.

 After 3+ years working privately and in groups with 30-something women to help them get in touch with what will truly make them feel fulfilled, understand what is holding them back, and put plans into action to accomplish those goals, something was still missing.
 While my clients saw incredible results, I couldn’t help noticing a couple of things:

 How much pressure we as women put on ourselves to have everything figured out now.